-This post was inspired by a question one of my favourite Women’s Travel groups that I enjoy using on Facebook.
-The question was, “Has anybody experienced crime in Cape Town?
+This post was inspired by a question in one of my favourite Facebook travel groups, “Has anybody experienced crime in Cape Town?
 A friend told me, that (white) women aren’t safe there.”

 The first responder was mature enough to explain that this question was bigoted and insensitive, without causing further offense, however, it did spark an interesting stream of comments.

 Tips such as, “Don’t go out at night”, “Stay within the tourist areas” and “just use common sense” were advised, however, this advice is all relative as not everyone comes from the same level of safety in their home country.

 As a female Capetonian, I thought it may be helpful to share my tips on how to stay safe in Cape Town.

 10 Tips To Stay Safe in Cape Town

 “Walking around at night” is a bit of a general statement.
 So here are a few examples that may assist you:

 Can I walk around the V&A Waterfront at night?
 Within the mall and immediate precinct, yes.
 This is a perfectly safe and secure mall, however, I would not walk away from the Waterfront after dark.

 (Unless there’s a concert at Green Point stadium, which literally sees thousands of people walk from the V&A parking to the stadium – with lots of traffic officers around.
 This is safe.)

 Can I walk around Long Street at night?
 Long street was once Cape Town’s most famous clubbing strip and still hosts many venues to this day.
 It has, however, become increasing unsafe since the Football World Cup, which saw many upgrades to other parts of the city – driving most young clubbers away from Long Street.